algolia/instantsearch/docs/src/getting-started/search-store.md

 const helper = algoliaHelper(client);
 const searchStore = new Store(helper);
 ```

+Note: As for the Algolia client, if you do not have an existing Algolia helper in your application, there should be no reason for you to instantiate the search store as showcased above.

 ### Create a search store from a previously serialized store